uprain1116/CSE316-FinalProject_frontend/README.md

 ### additional information
-We have hosted the project online.
-Please visit the following website:
+We have hosted the project online on ***Netlify***.\
+Please visit the following website: https://abhishek-sangwoo-316.netlify.app/ \
-Below are information about the admin account. account email:
+Below are information about the admin account.\
+account email:\
 password: